NickTikhonov/mechanical-kurt/README.md

 * Twitter leaderboard - list of users who are tweeting the most about the event.
 Great for twitter competitions and encouraging social media participation
 * Sidebar which can be configured to display links to Facebook, Twitter, Github and DevPost

+Planned features:

+* Authenticating administrators to restrict access to administrator panel.
+This will enable actually deploying the app, to be used by event participants.
+* Ability to reset tweet/user data, ban users from appearing on the wall, send real-time notifications through the admin panel.
+* Anonymous, instant admin contact.

 ### Twitter Wall
 ![Screenshot](/Screenshot.png "Screenshot")